takaya1337/takaya1337.github.io/htb/en/01/index.md

 If you've played this kind of game before, you can skip this chapter.
 If you're totally new (like me when I first started working on this box), consider this the tutorial.
 * So what is HTB?
 Or rather, what should you do with it?

 To put it simply, we're given a vulnerable machine's IP address.
-Since the machine has vulnerabilities, it is our duty to exploit them and retrieve a hash (something like "7f3ff9f556f5f470e41508ff970c794e") and submit it to HTB for scores.
+Since the machine has vulnerabilities, it is our duty to exploit them and retrieve a hash (something like "7f3ff9f556f5f470e41508ff970c794e") and submit it to HTB for points.

 For each machine there are two hashes (or flags), one for **user** and one for **root**.
 Usually we'll get the user flag when we first gain a shell access to the machine and the root flag when we gain the highest-privileged access to the machine (or "rooted" the machine).